djangoplicity/djangoplicity-customsearch/README.md

 * [License](#license)

 ## Installation
-Djangoplicity Customsearch actually supports Python 2.7 and Python 3+.
+Djangoplicity Customsearch currently supports Python 2.7 and Python 3+.

 You must install Djangoplicity Customsearch using the Github repository, so add the following packages to your requirements depending on the Python version you are using.